Hind-Zaki/Simple_Chatty_Bot/README.md

 # Simple_Chatty_Bot
-JetBrains Academy
+JetBrains Academy (Kotlin)
-This a simple console chat bot project.
+This a simple console chat bot project,using variables, conditions, loops, and functions.